On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Tail probability estimates

-\begin{remark} In the preceding results, the term $\text{\rm Lip}_\sigma\vee 1$ appears in place of the more natural quantity $\text{\rm Lip}_\sigma$ only because it can happen that $\text{\rm Lip}_\sigma = 0$.
-In the latter case, $\sigma$ is a constant function, and the machinery of Lemma \ref{lem:moments:U} is not needed since $u_t(x)$ is a centered Gaussian process with a variance that can be estimated readily.
-[We remind the reader that the case where $\sigma$ is a constant is covered by Theorem \ref{th:bounded:sigma}; see Section \ref{sec:bounded:sigma}.]
+We apply this with $\beta:=k^2(\mathrm{Lip}_\sigma\vee1)^4 / (2\varkappa)$ to obtain the lemma. \end{pf} \begin{remark} In the preceding results, the term $\mathrm{Lip}_\sigma\vee1$ appears in place of the more natural quantity $\mathrm{Lip}_\sigma$ only because it can happen that $\mathrm{Lip}_\sigma= 0$.
+In the latter case, $\sigma$ is a constant function, and the machinery of Lemma~\ref{lemmomentsU} is not needed since $u_t(x)$ is a centered Gaussian process with a variance that can be estimated readily.
+(We remind the reader that the case where $\sigma$ is a constant is covered by Theorem~\ref{thboundedsigma}; see Section~\ref{secboundedsigma}.) \end{remark}